Yandex Cloud

 Tip

-We recommend that you preload large content to the CDN (for example, files larger than 200 MB).
+We recommend preloading large content to the CDN, e.g., files larger than 200 MB.
 This is an optional step.
-If you skip uploading content at this point, it will be uploaded to the CDN automatically when a user tries to access it for the first time.
+If skipped, the CDN will load the content automatically when a user tries to access it for the first time.

-3. In the File path field, enter the names of the files stored in the bucket, omitting the bucket name, e.g.:
+3. In the File path field, enter the names of the files stored in the bucket, omitting the bucket name.
+See an example below:

 /index.html